 is the mean value of $U$ around $x=0$.
-The substitution of the generic form of the solution to the scattering problem, in the form of Eq. (\ref{RT}), into Eq. (\ref{jump}) yields, after doing some linear algebra, the following final results:
+The substitution of the generic form of the solution to the scattering problem, in the form of Eq. (\ref{RT}), into Eq. (\ref{jump}) yields, after some algebra, the final results

-In particular, for the case of $\gamma =0$, these expressions go over into the well-known solution for the real $\delta $-functional potential:
+In particular, for $\gamma =0$, these expressions go over into the well-known solution for the real $\delta $-functional potential:

-which satisfies the \textit{unitarity condition}:
+which satisfies the \textit{unitarity condition}

-On the other hand, in the particular case of $\epsilon =0$ expressions (\ref {TR}) reduce to a simple but, apparently, novel result:
+On the other hand, in the particular case of $\epsilon =0$, expressions (\ref{TR}) reduce to a simple but, apparently, novel result: